 Georgetown University’s Financial Conflicts of Interest Policy underscores the University’s fundamental expectation that research and scholarly activities will be conducted with objectivity and integrity.
 The policy seeks to identify potential, actual, or apparent financial conflicts of interest and provides processes for disclosure of such conflicts and for eliminating or, when appropriate, managing them.
 It also acknowledges the special obligation that members of our community whose work is supported by public funds have to protect and maintain the public’s trust.
 Please note that financial conflicts of interest are not inherently problematic, and many employees will have conflicts.
 What is important is not necessarily the financial conflict itself but rather its disclosure and the development of a management plan, where necessary.

-Each "investigator," whether faculty, staff, or student, involved in externally sponsored research at Georgetown University must file a Study Specific Disclosure Form as part of each proposal.
+Each “investigator,” whether faculty, staff, or student, involved in externally sponsored research at Georgetown University must file a Study Specific Disclosure Form as part of each proposal.
 “Investigator” includes the principal investigator and any other project personnel who are responsible for the design, conduct, or reporting of research.
-Electronic copies of the Study Specific Disclosure Form are available either in the TRACS Proposal Routing System or on the Main Campus Research Services Center website.
+Electronic copies of the Study Specific Disclosure Form are available through GU-Pass.
 Completed disclosure forms are due to the Office of Research Services in advance of the proposal submission.